getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ### Cons <a name="option-3-cons"></a>

 1. Potential risk of crashing while performing this action.
+2. It requires extra infrastructure.
+3. We don't know why the SDK disabled itself.

 ## Option 4: Stacktrace Detection <a name="option-4"></a>